kodjunkie/onesignal-php-sdk/docs/usage-laravel-lumen.md

 #### Resolve via Dependency Injection

 You can type hint the `OneSignal` class in any method or function, and it'll be resolved automatically for you.
+See the example below

 ```php
 <?php